Binarization Trees and Random Number Generation: Introduction

 \section{Introduction}

-An $m$-{\em extracting\/} procedure produces unbiased random bits using a sequence from an i.i.d. source over an alphabet $\{0,1,\dots,m-1\}$, for example, a loaded dice with $m$ faces, regardless of the probability distribution $\dist{p_0,p_1,\dots,p_{m-1}}$ of the source.
-When $m=2$, the source is a biased coin with an unknown bias.
-The famous von Neumann trick takes input sequence of length 2 and returns random bits by the following rule~\cite{VonNeumann51}:
+An $m$-{\em extracting\/} procedure produces unbiased random bits using a sequence from an i.i.d. source over an alphabet $\{0,1,\dots,m-1\}$, regardless of its probability distribution $\dist{p_0,p_1,\dots,p_{m-1}}$.
+When $m=2$, the source is a biased coin, and the famous von Neumann trick is 2-extracting: take a pair of coin flips and return random bits by the following rule~\cite{VonNeumann51}:

 where $\lambda$ indicates ``no output.''
-Because $\Pr(01)=\Pr(10)=p_0p_1$, the resulting bit is unbiased, and the {\em rate}, the average number of output per input, is $p_0p_1\le 1/4$.
-Elias~\cite{elias72} and Peres~\cite{peres92} extend von Neumann's trick by taking inputs of length $n\ge2$ and returning more than one bit at a time; when $n=2$, they coincide with the von Neumann's method.
-Both methods are asymptotically optimal; as the input size $n$ increases, the output rate approaches the information-theoretic upper bound $H(p_0)$, the Shannon entropy~\cite{shannon64mathematical,Cover91}.
+Because $\Pr(01)=\Pr(10)=p_0p_1$, the resulting bit is unbiased, and the {\em output rate}, the average number of output per input, is $p_0p_1\le 1/4$.
+Elias~\cite{elias72} and Peres~\cite{peres92} extend it by taking inputs of length $n\ge2$ and returning more than one bit at a time.
+Both methods are asymptotically optimal; as the input size $n$ increases, the output rate approaches the information-theoretic upper bound $H(p_0)$, the Shannon entropy~\cite{shannon64mathematical,DBLP:books/daglib/0016881}.

-Elias's method generalizes naturally to $m$-extracting procedures for each $m>2$, and, in fact, the generalization is discussed briefly in Elias's original paper~\cite{elias72}.
+Elias's method generalizes naturally from 2-extracting to $m$-extracting procedures for each $m>2$, as discussed in Elias's original paper~\cite{elias72}.
 However, a similar generalization of Peres's method had been unknown for quite a while and was found only recently~\cite{pae15}.
-In the meanwhile, Zhou and Bruck proposed a very interesting method that transforms any binary extracting procedure into an $m$-extracting procedure~\cite{DBLP:journals/corr/abs-1209-0726}.
+In the meanwhile, Zhou and Bruck proposed a very interesting scheme that transforms any binary extracting procedure into an $m$-extracting procedure~\cite{DBLP:journals/corr/abs-1209-0726}.
 For example, Peres method is turned into an $m$-extracting procedure via a simple process called ``binarization.''
-If the above-mentioned generalizations of Elias and Peres are to be called direct generalizations, their method is rather a meta-generalization.
-Moreover, the method is claimed to return an asymptotically optimal algorithm if the original binary algorithm is asymptotically optimal.
+If the above-mentioned generalizations of Elias and Peres are to be called direct generalizations, their scheme is rather a meta-generalization.
+Moreover, the resulting $m$-extracting procedure is claimed to be asymptotically optimal if the given 2-extracting procedure is asymptotically optimal.

-Such entropy-preserving processes are called {\em complete binarizations}.
-We discuss examples and a systematic way to construct a family of complete binarizations.
+In this paper, such entropy-preserving processes will be called {\em complete binarizations} and will be shown to exist in abundance as naturally arising from binary trees with $m$ leaves, and Zhou-Bruck scheme is an instance of them.
+The main tools in our argument are the well-known leaf entropy theorem and a technical fact which we call the structure lemma.